Preparing for After Facial Feminization Surgery

 “I’d hit a big store (like the supermercado at the mall) to get drinks you might want as well as supplies beforehand (you won’t want to carry heavy stuff right afterward).
 I got soups and fresh fruit and chocolate.”

 Comfortable clothes, slippers and other creature comforts

-Avoid anything with a small collar which will be difficult to get over your head.
+Avoid anything with a small collar as these will be difficult to get over your head.
 Live in your pajama-like clothes with zippers or buttons for easy dressing!
-You will be lounging most of the time, so there won’t be much need for lots of fancy dress.
+You will be lounging most of the time, so there won’t be much need for lots of fancy dresses.

 “What I brought was too much regular clothing, I didn’t go out so often that I needed more than two pair of jeans, really.”